BatuhanGumus/2D-Game-Engine/README.md

 ## Example Game Screenshots

-## Seting Up a Game and Differences toUnity
+## Seting Up a Game and Differences to Unity

 ### Asset Loading
 ```cpp